gangagtm/ciss441/a4/README.md

 #Assignment a4

-App that opens dataset with the python CSV module
+App that opens a dataset of top 100 spotify tracks of 2018 with the python CSV module and prints 10 rows of data

  ```
  Gangas-MacBook-Pro:dictionaries gangagautam$ python3 top2018_csv_reader.py